pleabargain/EnglishHelpsYourCareer/idioms.business.md

 To "take the bull by the horns" means to directly confront a difficult situation.
 <details><summary><b>Examples</b></summary>
 <p>
+Why don't you take the bull by the horns and tell him to leave?

 One of our mid-level managers wasn't very popular and was causing some problems, so we took the bull by the horns and replaced him with somebody else.

 </p>